 Do you enjoy helping people, learning, and working with a team?
-Dartmouth-Hitchcock offers a Nurse Assistant Training Program in Lebanon, NH.
-You will learn entry-level nursing skills, how to be a valuable and adaptable employee, communication, how to care for people and be empathetic, along with teamwork and diversity skills for the workplace.
+Dartmouth-Hitchcock, in collaboration with River Valley Community College, is offering a Nurse Assistant Training Program at the Lebanon Academic Center, Lebanon, NH.
+You will learn entry-level nursing skills, how to be a valuable and adaptable employee, communication for the healthcare professional, how to care for people and be empathetic, along with teamwork and a diversity of skills for the workplace.

 Up to eight (8) individuals will be selected to participate in each session.
-The training program is taught using a combination of classroom instruction along with clinical training.
+The training program is taught using a combination of classroom instruction, skills lab, and clinical training.
 If selected, there is no cost to participate in the training.
-Upon completion of the program and obtaining your Nurse Assistant license, you will be offered a full-time Licensed Nurse Assistant position at Dartmouth-Hitchcock Medical Center.
+Upon completion of the program and obtaining your Nurse Assistant license, you will be offered a full-time Licensed Nurse Assistant position at Dartmouth-Hitchcock Medical Center in Lebanon, NH.

 The Role of a Licensed Nurse Assistant: